bkachroo/idea-mix/README.md

 ## Results
 View the results at LINK, and an executable copy of the notebook/code on the cloud at LINK.
 One important one: combining two nearest-neighbour CA rules in series makes a new CA-rule, not part of the original set but of next-nearest neighbours!
 This process continues to infinity when you get a CA that uses every input cell to compute every output cell (discrete neural network).
 ## Next Steps
 Build a bunch of functional building blocks of algorithms (ex. select index, cut array) and enumerate through their combinations and examine the resulting behaviours.
+One problem to solve is making sure no destructive combination occure (infinite loops, type errors), which requires choosing building blocks wisely (make sure they always fit together).